Skip to content

 diff /tmp/ref.json /tmp/mine.json

-Safety: only ever probe a private instance on a /tmp socket with its own -token-file; never point the harness at a live daemon's socket, and clean up every probe.
+Safety: probe only a private instance on a /tmp socket with its own -token-file.
+Never point the harness at a live daemon's socket.
+Clean up after every probe.

 Step 3b — real-session capture (highest fidelity, optional)

-Steps 2–3 drive the daemon with synthetic requests we author.
-The ultimate check is the real desktop client's traffic.
+Steps 2–3 drive the daemon with synthetic requests we write.
+The best check is the traffic of the real desktop client.
+This is the method:

-• The bridge (server --bridge) is a dumb stdio relay, so teeing its stdin/stdout captures the exact client↔daemon NDJSON of a live session — which can then be replayed against claustrum and diffed.
+• The bridge (server --bridge) is a simple stdio relay.
+So a tee on its stdin and stdout records the exact client↔daemon NDJSON of a live session.
+You can then replay that record against claustrum and diff it.

-• replay.js diffs order-insensitively — responses keyed by id, stream frames by processId+seq — and masks the version SHA, the token, and (with --mask-data) the nondeterministic agent payloads.
+• The tools are in scratch/capture/ (gitignored): a capture-bridge, replay.js, and a REPLAY.md runbook. replay.js diffs without regard to order — it keys responses by id and stream frames by processId+seq.
+It masks the version SHA, the token, and (with --mask-data) nondeterministic agent payloads.

-• The session is captured under a throwaway SSH user via a ForceCommand wrapper scoped to that user, so it never touches a live daemon.
+• A throwaway SSH user records the session, through a ForceCommand wrapper scoped to that user, so the capture never touches a live daemon.
+Raw dumps carry the session token and host paths.
+Keep them in scratch/ (gitignored).
+Never commit them.

-Use this as a periodic spot-check or when a new build changes process.* behavior the synthetic battery can't fully model (real reconnect timing, multi-process reattach).
-The raw dumps contain the session token and host paths — keep them in scratch/ (gitignored); never commit them.
+Use this capture as a periodic spot-check.
+Also use it when a new build changes process.* behavior the synthetic battery can't fully model (real reconnect timing, multi-process reattach).

 Step 4 — reconcile